apigee-127/volos/README.md

 Apigee Volos
 ============

 Volos is an open source Node.js solution for developing and deploying production-level APIs.
 Volos provides a way to leverage common features such as [OAuth 2.0](#oauth), [Caching](#cache), and [Quota Management](#quota) into your APIs with maximum joy.

 All modules are exposed with well-defined interfaces and full test suites such that, for example, changing between a memory-backed Cache or Quota implementation to a Redis-backed one requires only a simple configuration change.
 In addition, all modules also have the option to proxy to Apigee Edge.

+Finally, all modules include Connect, Express, and Volos middleware for easy integration into http proxies and applications.

 ***